rpairo/exoplanets/README.md

 }
 ```

+#### Execution Result
-In the execution, we will see the exoplanet orbiting the hottest star:
+Using this approach, the exoplanet orbiting the hottest star is identified as follows:
-- Planet: V391 Peg b
+- **Exoplanet**: V391 Peg b
-- Temperature: 29300K
+- **Host Star Temperature**: 29300 K

+### 3. Generating a Timeline of Planet Discoveries Grouped by Size Categories
+#### Approach
-### 3. Generate a timeline of planet discoveries grouped by size categories.
+To create a timeline of planet discoveries grouped by size categories (small, medium, large), the following approach is used:

-In order to create the discovery timeline, I categoryze every planet that has jupider radius magnitude and dicovery year.
-I am filtering by these two must cause is the required data to be able to create a timeline of discovered exoplanets categorized by size.
+1.	**Filter Data**: Only include exoplanets with valid `RadiusJpt` (Jupiter radius magnitude) and `DiscoveryYear`.
+2.	**Categorize by Size**: Classify exoplanets based on their radius into the following categories:
+    - **Small**: Radius < 0.5 Jupiter radii.
+    - **Medium**: 0.5 ≤ Radius ≤ 2 Jupiter radii.
+    - **Large**: Radius > 2 Jupiter radii.
+3.	**Group by Year**: Use a dictionary where:
+    - The **key** is the discovery year.

-I use a dictionary (key/value) where for every key (year when any exoplanet has been discovered) has an counter structure with the exoplanets discovered in that year by size category (small, medium, large).
+    - The **value** is a structure counting the number of exoplanets discovered in that year for each size category.
+4.	**Iterate Through the Dataset**: For each exoplanet:
+    - Check if it has valid size and discovery year data.
+    - Categorize its size.
+    - Update the counts in the corresponding year entry in the dictionary.

+#### Implementation
 ```swift
 if let record = createTimelineRecord(for: exoplanet) {
     let currentCount = timeline[record.year] ?? .zero
     timeline[record.year] = currentCount.adding(record.sizes)
 }
 ```

 ```swift
 private func createTimelineRecord(for exoplanet: Exoplanet) -> (year: Int, sizes: PlanetSizeCount)? {
     guard let year = exoplanet.discoveryYear, let radius = exoplanet.radiusJpt, radius >= 0 else { return nil }